SubbyTwinkle/secure-x3-ui/README.md

 [English](/README.md) | [Русский](/ru_README.md)

-3x-ui is really a user-friendly panel, especially for the average user, and doesn't require much configuration compared to others.
+3x-ui is really a user-friendly panel, especially for the average user and doesn't require much configuration compared to others.
 However, this simplicity hides a critical security hole: encryption upon first launch, which is **DON'T EXIST**

 * **Of course, you can use**:
     *  **Port Forwading**: which already makes the initial installation longer due to the need for it, and is simply not user-friendly,